intel/gbs/docs/GBS.rst

 Q: I installed gbs from the official repo, but it is trying to use source code from /usr/local/lib/python*.

-A: This may because you have installed gbs from source code before.
+A: This may be because you have installed gbs from source code before.
 Please remove the old gbs version.

 Q: How do I update GBS and its dependencies?